demidenm/PyReliMRI/docs/icc_funcs.rst

                    MSC10_ses2.images[0]]

-You'll notice, the function asks for a mask.
+Notice, the function asks for a mask.
 These data do not have a mask provided on neurovault, \
-so we will calculate our own and save it to the filepath of these data using nilearns multi-image masking option.
+so I will calculate one on my own and save it to the filepath of these data using nilearns multi-image masking option.

 .. code-block:: python

     from nilearn.masking import compute_multi_brain_mask
     import nibabel as nib
-    import os # so we can use only the directory location of our MSC img path
+    import os # so Ican use only the directory location of the MSC img path

     mask = compute_multi_brain_mask(target_imgs = sess1_paths)
     mask_path = os.path.join(os.path.dirname(MSC01_ses1.images[0]), 'mask.nii.gz')
     nib.save(mask, mask_path)

-Okay, now we should have everything we need: the path to our images and to our mask.
+Okay, now I have everything I need: the paths to the images and to the mask.

 .. code-block:: python